Skip to main content

 output["messages"][-1].pretty_print()

-I'm sorry, but I don't have access to personal information about you unless you provide it.
+I'm sorry, but I don't have access to personal information about you unless you've shared it in this conversation.
 How can I assist you today?

 However, we can always go back to the original conversation (since we are persisting it in a database)